So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 All right.

-So let's uh go to the back to the trial.
+So, let's go back to the trial.

 And he specializes in cell phone location data.

-You're being asked to do like a location analysis, in other words, to the case involves trying to determine where a particular device was at a certain point in time.
+If you're being asked to do like a location analysis, in other words, to the case involves trying to determine where a particular device was at a certain point in time, you're the three things that you need.

 First, you need the records for that particular device.

-Except it will also have additional information to say a cell towel that the phone connected to what it made by call.
+It will say a cell tower that the phone connected to when it made that call.

-Put those two things together into some sort of mapping software and faucet, and then it will give you a general area of where the device was at the time that it connected to that hour.
+And then it will give you a general area of where the device was at the time that it connected to that tower.

 So you said device.